TajaKuzman/Parlamint-translation/README.md

 ## Translation of notes

-The notes are taken from the unannotated TEI corpus.
+The notes are taken from the TEI corpus.
 The elements that are extracted:
 - < note >, further specified with the "type" attribute
 - < gap >, further specified with the "reason" attribute
 - < head >